zyyyme/factorial-date/readme.md

-# Calculate the factorial of all numbers in a date
+# Calculate the factorial of all digits in a date

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Simple app designed to receive date in the format of `DD/MM/YYYY` and calculate the factorial of sum of all numbers in the date.
+Simple app designed to receive date in the format of `DD/MM/YYYY` and calculate the factorial of sum of all digits in the date.
 This app was written as a assignment in SSAD course at Innopolis University.

 ## Example